Specialisms

 Clinical Currency Statement

-As at June 2020, I am engaged in the role of Case Manager for Tania Brown for an average of 48 hours per month.
+As at July 2025, I am engaged in the role of Occupational Therapist independently and for Enable Therapy Services for an average of 25 hours per month.

 Signed